shiveshr/pravega-1/documentation/src/docs/controller-service.md

 abort event processor and Transactions abort is immediately attempted.
 There is no ordering requirement for abort Transaction and hence it is performed concurrently and across streams.

-Like commit, once the Transaction is aborted, its node is deleted from its epoch root and if there is an ongoing scale, it complete scale flow is attempted.

 ### Ping Transaction